Shallcross History, Family Crest & Coats of Arms

 - Eliza Shallcross, aged 29, who landed in America from Chesterfield, in 1899

-- Elizabeth P. H. Shallcross, aged 3, who emigrated to the United States from Chesterfield, in 1899
+- Elizabeth P. H. Shallcross, aged 3, who immigrated to the United States from Chesterfield, in 1899

 Shallcross Settlers in United States in the 20th Century

-- Walk Shallcross, aged 38, who emigrated to the United States from Bolton, in 1900
+- Walk Shallcross, aged 38, who immigrated to the United States from Bolton, in 1900

-- May Florence Shallcross, aged 5, who emigrated to the United States, in 1902
+- May Florence Shallcross, aged 5, who immigrated to the United States, in 1902

 - Sybilla Shallcross, who landed in America, in 1902

-- Thomas Shallcross, aged 38, who emigrated to the United States, in 1902
+- Thomas Shallcross, aged 38, who immigrated to the United States, in 1902

 - Veronica Shallcross, aged 5, who settled in America, in 1902